JackSullivan/oddhex-players/index.markdown

 | 6-8 | Hear one rumor |
 | 7-11 | Spend another 2d10 gp to hear an extra rumor |
 | 12+ | Hear two rumors |

-### Healing

-Each day spent in a safe haven (i.e. in a town) doing nothing but resting recovers one slot.

-### Relaxation

-After being at full health, characters may simply spend their time relaxing.
-If a week is spent resting, they get +1 hitpoint per level on their next adventure.

 ### Career Training